puppetlabs/education-builds/README.markdown

 - Add local `yumrepo` instance enabled

 ### pebase
-- Copy in:
- - PE tarball from the [direct link](http://pm.puppetlabs.com/puppet-enterprise/1.1/puppet-enterprise-1.1-centos-5-x86_64.tar)
- - master and dev answer files (via `source =>`)
+- Copy in master and dev answer files (via `source =>`)
+- Create symlink at `/root/puppet-enterprise`
 - Set up `/etc` directories for PE
+- At some point in the future: (currently in kickstart)
+    - Grab PE tarball from the [direct link](http://pm.puppetlabs.com/puppet-enterprise/1.1/puppet-enterprise-1.1-centos-5-x86_64.tar)